AndreiVoica/P8_duaro/docs/GettingStarted/GettingStarted.md

 1. Install the com.unity.ml-agents package through the Package Manager in Unity.
 This project is tested with version 2.2.1.

 2. Install Python 3.6 or 3.7.
 If needed, create a virtual environment for this, for example as described in this [link](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/).
+And this [link](https://stackoverflow.com/questions/46939562/update-to-python-3-7-using-anaconda)

 3. Install the mlagents Python package: `$ python -m pip install mlagents==0.28.0`.
 This project uses the version 0.28.0.
-If neccessary, install pip first: `$ sudo apt-get install python3-pip -y`

 4. Try to run `$ mlagents-learn --help` to ensure it works.